nashcalc/prototype/README.md

     Zoom in and out like google sheets ui: https://blog.logrocket.com/building-inline-editable-ui-in-react/

-    We have form input data being returned from Form being passed to Grid What we need to do is process it in Grid and save in array format with defined indexes (where they're coming from) Each Grid element needs to report its index

   **Future Features:**

-    Take a look at nashpy and gambit + other libraries for future feature ideas / opportunities -note that the manner in which we use the python bridge means that we'll have access to other game theory libraries for other features that will all be handled behind the scenes
+    Take a look at gambit + other libraries for future feature ideas / opportunities -note that the manner in which we use the python bridge means that we'll have access to other game theory libraries for other features that will all be handled behind the scenes

   **Approximate feature roadmap:**